sora-xor/sora-docs/src/ceres/tools.md

 The portfolio feature allows users to track a wallets holdings, staking, rewards, liquidity, swaps, and transfers.
-Users can also monitor the movement of the portfolio in the previous 1h, 24h, 7d and 30d.
+Users can also monitor the portfolio's movement in 1h, 24-hour, 7-day and 30d.

 ## TBC Reserves